Dennis-Cao/aws-devops-demo/README.md

     - ubuntu-1804
 - shutdown-ec2: Shutsdown an existing EC2 instance
 - download-s3: Downloads a pdf file from an S3 Bucket
+- store-lambda-function-s3: (Unneccessarily) copies lambda function to EC2 instance, which then gets uploaded to S3
+-

 # TASKS DEMOS